A Robert Gurney–Designed Home on the Potomac Asks $12.5 Million

 The property at 5124 Wissioming Road — a five-bedroom home perched above the Potomac River in Glen Echo — was listed on Tuesday for $12.5 million by Kara Sheehan and Daniel Heider.
 Designed by architect Robert Gurney, the home puts his signature approach on full display, with interconnecting structures that blend with the surrounding topography.

-Inside, the main living area pairs Mondrian-inspired steel window frames and white terrazzo floors and sweeping Potomac views.
+Inside, the main living area pairs Mondrian-inspired steel window frames and white terrazzo floors with sweeping Potomac views.
 This level also includes a chef's kitchen backed by a full butler's pantry, as well as a screened-in porch with a fireplace and a three-level elevator.

 Upstairs, the primary suite occupies its own wing — accessible via a floating glass bridge — with a private balcony, river views, and a limestone bath with a freestanding tub, walk-in shower, and sauna.
 Three additional en-suite bedrooms share a sitting room.